coderefinery/git-branch-design/_episodes/01-rebase.md

   - What is the advantage of rebasing?
 objectives:
   - Obtain a mental representation of the rebase model.
+keypoints:
+  - Rebasing creates nice linear history without merge commits, but is associated with potential risks.
 ---

 ## Rebase vs. merge